Cing2/LiMTR/README.md

 # LiMTR code base

-This is the official repo of "LiMTR: using local LiDAR features for Motion prediction" paper.
+This is the official repo of "LiMTR: Using local LiDAR features for Road Users Motion Prediction" paper.

 This is a fork of the [MTR](https://github.com/sshaoshuai/MTR) code base.